Aakhri Station (miniseries)

 Aakhri Station (آخری سٹیشن; English: The Last Station) is a seven-part Pakistani television drama mini-series, created by Sarmad Khoosat and Kashf Foundation.
 It premiered on ARY Digital on 13 February 2018 and concluded on 28 March 2018.
-Directed and co-produced by Khoosat, it is written by Amna Mufti and is produced by Khoosat, Roshaneh Zafar of Kashf Foundation Productions and Australian Department of Foreign Affairs and Trade.
-It is directed by Sarmad Khoosat and written by Amna Mufti.
-Series consist of seven episodes.
+Written by Amna Mufti, it is directed and co-produced by Khoosat with Roshaneh Zafar of Kashf Foundation Productions and Australian Department of Foreign Affairs and Trade.
+The series consist of seven episodes.

-The show introduced an ensemble cast with Sanam Saeed, Nimrah Bucha, Malika Zafar, Anam Goher, Eman Suleman, Ammara Butt and Farah Tufail portraying seven strangers with different economic, social and cultural backgrounds suffering from domestic and mental issues, meets on a train compartment en route to Karachi.
-The show aims to explore women-eccentric subjects that its creator feel have not been emphasized in Pakistani shows openly, such as women's rights, drug abuse, HIV, PTSD, acid attacks, forced prostitution, and domestic violence.
+The show introduced an ensemble cast with Sanam Saeed, Nimrah Bucha, Malika Zafar, Anam Goher, Eman Suleman, Ammara Butt and Farah Tufail portraying seven strangers with different economic, social and cultural backgrounds suffering from domestic and mental issues, meeting in a train compartment en route to Karachi.
+The show aims to explore women-eccentric subjects that its creators feel have not been emphasized in Pakistani shows openly, such as women's rights, drug abuse, HIV, PTSD, acid attacks, forced prostitution, and domestic violence.

-The OST, a beautiful rendition of an Amjad Islam Amjad poem, ‘Mujhe Apne Jeenay Ka Haq Chaihiye‘ has been composed by Arshad Mahmood and sung by Tahira Syed.
+The OST, a rendition of an Amjad Islam Amjad poem, ‘Mujhe Apne Jeenay Ka Haq Chaihiye‘ has been composed by Arshad Mahmood and sung by Tahira Syed.
 The last verse of the poem is recited by Indian actress Shabana Azmi.

+Episodes

+Episode 1

+A group of women, each belonging to a different socioeconomic class, sit together in a train compartment, going to Karachi.

+They are joined by two more; a mother, Yasmin, and her daughter, Mahno, and a transgender lady.

+The trans woman was being insulted in another compartment, whereupon an old conductor intervened and told the culprit to fear God, as He created all and that all people have a right on the land.
+He advised the trans woman to move to a place in the front, and call for him in case of any trouble.

+Back in the main compartment, the lady in the saree, Tehmina, commented on the various new colours of nail polish, causing Yasmin, who was wearing turquoise on one hand, to say "i hate this, it's not coming off".
+Tehmina offered Yasmin cotton and nail polish remover.

+It is revealed that Yasmin belonged to a very poor family, and lived with her parents in law and husband, Waqar, who would not work.
+They were knee deep in debt, to the extent people had started to shame her.
+The man she was married to was an alcoholic, a gambler and had sold every sellable item in the house.